nagasudhirpulla/taming_python/blog/skills/folium_bubble_map.md

-## Challenge - Create a bubble map from excel data using python foli
+## Challenge - Create a bubble map from excel data using python folium and pandas

 [Table of Contents](https://nagasudhir.blogspot.com/2020/04/taming-python-table-of-contents.html)